Blynk-Technologies/clickhouse4j/README.md

 The main differences between this and official driver are:

 - Smaller size.
-850kb vs 5.6mb of the original driver (**7x smaller jar size**);
+850kb vs 5.6mb of the original driver (**7x smaller jar size**)
-- All unnecessary dependencies (Apache HttpClient, Jackson, Guava) were removed;
-- A bunch of micro optimizations were applied (for example, **batch inserts are now 40% faster**);
+- A bunch of micro optimizations were applied (for example, **batch inserts are now 40% faster**)
-- Checkstyle applied to the code to make contributions easier;
-- Allow to set unknown number of values for IN clause
-- Only 2 dependencies left: lz4 and slf4j and updated to the latest version;
-- Compiled against Java 8;
+- Compiled against Java 8 and many other things.

-- Cleaned up all code and IDE warnings;
-- Decreased visibility of public methods;
-- Simplified code structure, removed unnecessary inheritance, removed many useless legacy code;
+For more detailed changes please check [changelog](https://github.com/blynkkk/clickhouse4j/blob/master/CHANGELOG).

 ### Usage
 ```xml